 - 1/3 cup unsalted butter melted

 - 1/2 teaspoon salt I used fine sea salt

 - 1/2 cup unsalted butter softened

 - 1/4 cup firmly packed light brown sugar

 - 2 large eggs

 - 1 teaspoon pure vanilla extract

 - 1 teaspoon baking powder

-- First lets combine all ingredients for the ginger-lime crumb topping in a small bowl and stir until the mixture is crumbly.
+- Combine all ingredients for the almond crumb topping in a small bowl and stir until the mixture is crumbly.

 - The mixture can be made ahead and stored in the fridge for up to 5 days.